UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

                 $ module spider Julia/1.8.5-linux-x86_64
            ------------------------------------------------------------------------------------------------

-.. admonition:: Output at LUNARC as of Oct 2024
+    ??? note "Output at LUNARC as of Oct 2024"
-    :class: dropdown

         .. code-block:: console